Bridging Program for Women

 Bridging courses, for many participants, make the seemingly impossible, possible.
 Individuals who would not otherwise consider, or who may not have had access to university studies discover that they can develop the skills and the confidence to continue their education.

 In conjunction with the Admissions Office of York University, the application process is simplified.
-Participants who earn a grade of B or above in their Bridging course, are provided with an admissions credential to either the Atkinson faculty of Liberal Arts and Professional Studies, which specializes in part-time adult education, or the Faculty of Liberal Arts & Professional Studies.
-Prospective Bridging students must be over 21 years of age, have been out of school for a minimum of 2 years, and have landed immigrant status or Canadian citizenship.
+Participants who earn a grade of B or above in their Bridging course, are provided with an admissions credential to the Faculty of Liberal Arts & Professional Studies.
+Prospective Bridging students must be over 21 years of age, must have been out of school for a minimum of 2 years, and must have landed immigrant status or Canadian citizenship.

 Bridging courses normally span 13 weeks, with classes held for one evening of the week for 3 hours.
 Class size ranges from 15 up to 25 students, depending on community demand.
 Though other models are possible, and some of our courses have welcomed male participants, the majority of our courses have been designed exclusively for women.